Katie Griffin

-Katie Griffin (born January 14, 1973) is a Canadian actress and singer.
-She has had roles in several television movies and feature films.
-In cartoons, her best-known roles include the voices of Sailor Mars in the original English Canadian dub of Sailor Moon, and Alex in Totally Spies!.
-She is also the voice of Laugh-a-Lot Bear in Care Bears: Journey to Joke-a-lot and as a plush toy.
-She also voiced Farmer Shire in Corn & Peg.
+Katie Griffin (born January 14, 1973) is a Canadian actress and singer who has appeared on television, films and voiced animations.
+Her roles include the voices of Sailor Mars in the original English Canadian dub of Sailor Moon, Lauren in Total Drama, Alex in Totally Spies!, Laugh-a-Lot Bear in Care Bears: Journey to Joke-a-lot, Farmer Shire in Corn & Peg and Ma Barker in Go, Dog.
+Go!.

-Biography
+Early life

 Griffin grew up in Scarborough, Ontario.
-Her mother was a teacher, and her father was an air traffic controller.
-When she was 8, she attended Edgewood Junior Public School and played the role of The Artful Dodger in her school play, which garnered notice from her mother, who was the school director, of her talent.
+Her mother was a teacher and her father was an air traffic controller.
+When she was eight, she attended Edgewood Junior Public School and played the role of The Artful Dodger in her school play.
 Looking back at that period, Griffin said that she was more inspired by watching movies than theatre, especially concerning strong women, and cited her mom as a huge influence.
-Griffin also attended David and Mary Thomson Collegiate Institute.
+Griffin also attended David and Mary Thomson Collegiate Institute graduating in 1991.